alexnovis1/ColumbiaFintechWK2/README.md

 This code utilizes python version 3.7, which will allow the person using this code to run python's Fire and Questionary libraries.

-*Fire & Questionary are used to help provide user's input the applicant variables in a command line interface, rather than searching through the code to hard code the data into the python script.
+*Fire & Questionary are used to help provide user's input the applicant variables in a command line interface, rather than searching through the code and then hard coding the applicant's data into the python script.
 This is a huge time saver!*

 [To learn more about Fire](https://google.github.io/python-fire/guide/)